wechaty/docusaurus/docusaurus/docs/howto/file-box.md

 Use the guide to help you integrate additional functions to an existing project which is present at [Github/Media Bot](https://github.com/wechaty/wechaty-getting-started/blob/master/examples/advanced/media-file-bot.js) or check that your existing local system will run on Wechaty.
 If, you wish to learn on how to build the bot on your own, please visit one of our [Building the bot](https://wechaty.js.org/docs/examples/advanced/media-file-bot) section.

-The steps outlined here mainly focus on working with Javascript, but user are free to switch between any languages.
+The steps outlined here mainly focus on working with Javascript, but the user is free to switch between any languages.
 All wechaty contacts are encapsulated as a Contact.

 ## Prerequisites